qmk/hacktoberfest_2019/readme.md

 ### How should I translate things?

 Please have some technical knowledge of the language, and don't use Google translate.
 All PRs will be subject to review by native speakers if we can find them!
+[Check out the page on how to add translations to the QMK docs](https://docs.qmk.fm/#/translating).
 Some good pages to start with are [the main readme](https://github.com/qmk/qmk_firmware/blob/master/docs/README.md), [the newbs guide](https://github.com/qmk/qmk_firmware/blob/master/docs/newbs.md), and [the configurator](https://github.com/qmk/qmk_configurator/tree/master/src/i18n).
-Any new translation should be put in a folder with the appropriate [language tags](https://www.w3.org/International/articles/language-tags/).

 ### Will I get this shirt instead of the regular Hacktoberfest shirt?